Qualifying For Home Loan After Bankruptcy And Housing Event

 - I have seen many consumer’s get their derogatory tradelines such as bankruptcies and foreclosures and other negative items completely wiped off their credit report

-- However, credit repair is not needed to qualify for mortgage
+- However, credit repair is not needed to qualify for a mortgage

-- All public records that are removed from credit report will be discovered by lenders
+- All public records that are removed from the credit report will be discovered by lenders

 - All lenders will do a third party public records search on all borrowers

-- Credit repair can do more damage than good during mortgage process
+Credit repair can do more damage than good during the mortgage process.

 Home Loan After Bankruptcy If Deleted Off My Credit Report?